 How Pretreatment Works and Why It Matters

 Just as you would sand or use a primer before applying liquid paints, pretreating surfaces is crucial to ensure that the powder coating sticks.
-Without this critical step, impurities on the substrate may interfere with the integrity of the finish, which could lead to bubbling, flaking or corrosion.
+Without this critical step in the powder coating process, impurities on the substrate may interfere with the integrity of the finish.
 Professionals understand the importance of creating the cleanest possible exterior before attempting to coat it.

 In cases where a fresh coat is being applied to an existing component, the first step should be to remove any existing finishes and/or rust.
 In an industrial environment, this typically is accomplished through sandblasting.
 For newly manufactured products, sandblasting is unnecessary, so these units move to the next step: chemical cleaning.
 Most powder coating pretreatment chemicals are alkaline based in order to remove any oils, dirt or other contaminants.